Carlos Correa’s 9th-inning homer puts Astros past Angels 4-2

 After starting pitchers Zack Greinke and Dylan Bundy traded strong innings early, Yordan Álvarez singled in the ninth off new Angels closer Raisel Iglesias (1-1).

-Correa then drove a liner off the low video board above the right field wall at Angel Stadium for his first homer of the season.
+Correa then crushed an 0-2 fastball off the low video board above the right field wall at Angel Stadium for his first homer of the season.

+“You want to get all of these close wins that you can,” Correa said.
+“I don’t know how many walk-offs I’ve got in my career, how many in the ninth inning, but I like hitting late in the game, when the game is on the line.
+That’s when I feel sexy.”

+Iglesias has already given up two homers this season — one more than he allowed in all of 2020 with Cincinnati.

 Ryan Pressly (1-0) pitched two scoreless innings for Houston, getting Justin Upton to ground into a game-ending double play.

+“The guys are seeing the ball really well,” said Pressly, who approached Baker before the game to ask for more work.
+“We’re pitching really well and playing really good defense.
+We’re kind of clicking all around.
+You’re not going to win the season in April, but you can definitely lose it, so it’s been great to see, for sure.”

-Angels fans again serenaded the Astros’ veterans with choruses of boos, showing most baseball fans’ anger over Houston’s sign-stealing scandal in 2017 and 2018.
-Although nobody threw a trash can onto the Angel Stadium field as they did twice Monday night in the series opener, the day crowd included a fan in a full-size Oscar the Grouch costume.
+Angels fans again serenaded the Astros’ veterans with choruses of boos, showing most baseball fans’ anger over Houston’s sign-stealing scandal.
+Although nobody threw a trash can onto the Angel Stadium field as they did in the series opener, the day crowd included a fan in a full-size Oscar the Grouch costume.

-Greinke followed up his six scoreless innings on opening day with seven strong innings of five-hit ball for the Astros.

-He dueled to a stalemate with Angels opening day starter Bundy, who struck out 10 over six innings of four-hit ball in another strong outing.

-Trout homered in both games against Houston, and his lengthy shot to left in the first inning scored Ohtani.
-The three-time AL MVP’s homer was traveling 113.2 mph off the bat.
+Trout homered in both games against Houston, and the three-time AL MVP’s long homer Tuesday was traveling 113.2 mph off the bat.

-The Astros answered with consecutive homers by Tucker and Díaz off Bundy, who allowed no other hits while racking up nine strikeouts over his first five innings.

-Both starting pitchers controlled the middle innings, and Bundy struck out Tucker with his final pitch to strand two Astros in scoring position in the sixth.

 TRAINER’S ROOM

-Astros: OF Michael Brantley might have been available to pinch-run or to play defense, manager Dusty Baker said.
+Astros: OF Michael Brantley might have been available to pinch-run or to play defense, Baker said.
 Houston is hoping he’ll return from his right wrist injury for its home opener Thursday.

 Angels: Anaheim native José Rojas made his first major league start, filling in at third base in place of Anthony Rendon, who got a rest day.
 Rojas went 0 for 2, but reached base for the first time on a seventh-inning walk, Greinke’s first of the season.